parakhi88/monitor-mysql-and-jvm/README.md

   - Edit `smtp` config.
 Add `user` and `password`.
   - Follow this [tutorial](https://www.jotform.com/help/392-How-to-Use-Your-Gmail-Account-as-Your-Email-Sender-via-SMTP) if you are using Gmail to send notifications.

 2. Edit Dashboard, Data Source and Notifier settings in `grafana/provision`.
+Edit `grafana/provision/notifiers/notifier.yaml` to add emails.

 3. Create a Grafana container.
     ```